• Home

 Biogenesis and Degradation of the Endoplasmic Reticulum

 We want to elucidate how cells ensure homeostasis of the endoplasmic reticulum (ER).
-We are asking questions such as: How do cells shape their ER?
-How do they adjust ER size and function to physiological demand?
-How do they recognize damaged ER components and eliminate them?
-To answer these questions, we investigate three related processes: (1) ER membrane biogenesis, which enables organelle expansion and remodeling, (2) ER-phagy, which mediates autophagic organelle degradation, and (3) SHRED, which regulates proteasomal degradation of misfolded cytosolic and ER membrane proteins.
-We explore these processes in budding yeast and human cells.
+We are asking questions such as: How do cells adjust ER size to physiological demand?
+How do cells control ER shape to optimally support its functions?
+How do cells eliminate ER damage?
+Using budding yeast and human cells, we focus on ER membrane biogenesis, which enables organelle expansion and remodelling and helps to prevent an accumulation of misfolded proteins.
+Two other processes we have investigated are ER-phagy, which mediates autophagic organelle degradation, and SHRED, which regulates proteasomal degradation of misfolded cytosolic and ER membrane proteins.

 ER membrane biogenesis